Should I register a company for my freelance/consulting/side hustle/startup?

-Intention is very important.
+The intention is very important.
 For example, if you trade as a sole proprietor, you will not be able to sell your soul if someone is interested in buying your company.
-This will make it challenging to establishing the value of the company or IP.
+This will make it challenging to establish the value of the company or IP.

 In short, any structure will always be sandwiched in a balance between legal liability (who to blame), tax and profitability.
 The combination of these three will always need to be considered when making the final decision.